-While you are in the U.S. you will need a birth certificate for many immigration and Green Card process related matters.
-However, many people who do not have a birth certificate or have an incorrect one.
+While you are in the U.S. you will need a birth certificate for many immigration and permanent residency related matters.
+However, you will need an accurate and universally acceptable version.
 Read on if you fit in one of the following categories:

 - Are you looking to correct wrong information on your birth certificate?

 - Is your birth certificate in a language other than English?

 - Are you looking for a birth certificate replacement?

 - Do you want to register the birth of US-born child of Indian parentage as Indian Citizen?

 - How to order a birth certificate online (only for U.S. citizens) ?

 How to rectify incorrect/missing information in the birth certificate?

 If you have a piece of information missing from your birth certificate you will need to do the following: